lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     :class: info

     The |website_vashishta|
-    potential is a bond-angle energy based potential, it deduces the bonds between atoms from their relative positions :cite:`vashishta1990interaction`.
-Therefore, there is no need to provide bond and angle information as we do with classic force fields like GROMOS or AMBER.
-When used with LAMMPS, the *Vashishta* potential requires the use of metal units system.
+    potential is a bond-angle energy-based potential, it deduces the bonds between atoms from their relative positions :cite:`vashishta1990interaction`.
+Therefore, there is no need to provide the bond and angle information as we do with classic force fields like GROMOS or AMBER.
+When used with LAMMPS, the *Vashishta* potential requires the use of the *metal* units system.
-    Bond-angle energy based potentials
+    Bond-angle energy-based potentials
-    are more computationally heavy than classical force fields and require the use of a smaller timestep, but they allow for the modelling of bond formation and breaking, which is what we need here as we want to create a crack in the silica.
+    are more computationally heavy than classical force fields and require the use of a smaller timestep, but they allow for the modeling of bond formation and breaking, which is what we need here as we want to create a crack in the silica.